-Privately owned, subsidized housing that offers reduced rents to low-income tenants.
-Search for an apartment and apply directly at the management office.
+Privately owned, subsidized housing in which landlords are subsidized to offer reduced rents to low-income tenants.
+Search for an apartment and apply directly at the rental management office.

 Public Housing, which is state-owned, affordable rental houses or apartments for low-income families, people who are elderly, and people with disabilities.
 To apply, contact a public housing agency in your state.